Ten ways to improve the usability of products that Agile teams build

 Bike-tire pumpThe connectors and attachments suggested this pump would fit two types of inner-tube valve as well as valves for air mattresses, footballs, and basketballs.
 So, an all-round useful pump.

 But the thing is, neither the pump’s owner nor I were able to make it work.
 We couldn’t connect the pump to the valve.
-So i wondered, did the manufacturer test this product by putting it in the hands of first-time and occasional users, to see how it performed?
+So I wondered, did the manufacturer test this product by putting it in the hands of first-time and occasional users, to see how it performed?

 Continue reading “If the user can’t use it, it’s broken”